Public speaking anxiety

 Tackling the fear

 Eventually I decided to tackle my public speaking anxiety.
 Toastmasters offered the ideal solution.
-Have you ever been to their meeting?
+Have you ever attended their meetings?

 Anticipating my turn was brutal.
-My heart beat loudly as I waited my turn to speak.
+My heart beat loudly as I anticipated my turn to speak.
 Instead of concentrating on the other speakers, I would rehearse my lines.

 The meeting format forced me to think on my feet.
 This was exactly what I needed to face my public speaking fear.
-My mindset gradually started to shift.
+Bit by bit my mindset shifted.

 I realized it wasn’t just me.
-Others in the group panicked about public speaking too.
+Several fellow Toastmasters panicked about public speaking, too.

 What does judgment have to do with this?